Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 ### MySQL

 Mysql is a popular Relational Database Management System (RDBMS).
-It runs on most systems so it can be run directly on your own machine, but its best to run it on a docker instance running linux.
+It runs on most systems so it can be run directly on your own machine, but it's best to run it on a docker instance running Linux.

 -

 ### MySQL

-In order to connect to a MySQL instance, you need to know a few things
+In order to connect to a MySQL instance, you need to know a few things:

 * Host - this is usually a url or ip address for a server
 * Port - Port listening for a connection.
 Defaults to 3306